SatelliteQE/satellite-populate/README.rst

     either a default value ``my_context=None`` or handle in ``**kwargs`` Otherwise ``py.test`` may try to use this as a fixture placeholder.

+    if context_wrapper is set to None, my_context will be the pure unmodified result of populate function.

 Credits
 -------